-- 11. Click on the Nearest Features button in the toolbar - 12.
-In the first dialog box, select the theme of participant locations and the field in its table that contains a unique ID - 13.
-Click OK - 14.
-In the next dialog box, select one or more destination themes (if you want to calculate the distance to nearest feature for more than one kind of feature at a time), and for each theme choose a field containing a unique ID - 15.
-Click Add for each combination of feature and unique ID - 16.
-Click OK when finished - 17.
-In the next dialog box, enter the number of nearest features you want to find (1 = nearest feature, nearest feature)2 = nearest and second-nearest features, etc) and check the boxes for Comparison Feature ID and Distance to Centroid - 18.
-Click OK - 19.
-In the final dialog box, you may choose to draw lines connecting each participant location and its nearest retail location (this will increase processing time) - 20.
-Click OK to begin the processing
+- 1. Click on the Nearest Features button in the toolbar. - 2.
+In the first dialog box, select the theme of Participant Locations and the field in its table that contains a unique ID. - 3.
+Click OK. - 4.
+In the next dialog box, select one or more Destination Themes (if you want to calculate the distance to nearest feature for more than one kind of feature at a time), and for each of them choose a field containing a unique ID. - 5.
+Click Add for each combination of feature and unique ID. - 6.
+Click OK when finished. - 7.
+In the next dialog box, enter the number of nearest features you want to find (1 = nearest feature, 2 = nearest and second-nearest features, etc) and check the boxes for Comparison Feature ID and Distance to Centroid. - 8.
+Click OK. - 9.
+In the final dialog box, you may choose to draw lines connecting each participant location and its nearest retail location (this will increase processing time). - 10.
+Click OK to begin the processing.